instructed-glacier-model/igm-doc/docs/modules/processes/gflex.md

 # Module `gflex`

-This IGM module permits to model the isostasy or upward motion of the lithosphere when loaded with thick ice, it uses the [gflex](https://gmd.copernicus.org/articles/9/997/2016/) python module writen by Andy Wickert.
+This IGM module models isostasy or the upward motion of the lithosphere when loaded with thick ice.
+It utilizes the [gflex](https://gmd.copernicus.org/articles/9/997/2016/) Python module developed by Andy Wickert.

-Parameters are the update frequency `gflex_update_freq` and the Elastic thickness [m] (Te) `gflex_default_Te`.
+The key parameters are the update frequency `processes.gflex.update_freq` and the Elastic Thickness (Te) in meters, specified as `processes.gflex.default_Te`.

-This module only runs on CPU, which may be an issue for treating very large arrays.
-On the other hand, we do not expect a frequent update, therefore, this module should not be overall too consuming.
+This module operates exclusively on the CPU, which may pose challenges when processing very large arrays.
+However, since updates are not expected to occur frequently, the overall computational demand of this module should remain manageable.

 **Contributors:** Jürgen Mey